-Is compelling kids to go to school a mistake?
-This essential question remains oddly largely unaddressed.
-This lack of interest is curious, given the serious school problems that unmotivated, often disruptive, sometimes openly hostile, kids create when compelled to attend.
-Besides, they learn little anyway.
-To learn, ya gotta wanna.
-And those who must be actually compelled to attend, generally don't wanna.
+Is compelling kids to go to school a colossal mistake?
+That essential question remains largely unaddressed.
+This is odd, given the serious school problems that unmotivated, disruptive, sometimes openly hostile, kids create when compelled to attend.
+Besides, they learn little while wasting prodigious amounts of taxpayer's money.
+After all, to learn, ya gotta wanna.
+And those who must be compelled to attend, generally don't wanna.
+They're the kids "graduating" from high school who still can barely read.
+Moreover, those requiring coercion are frequently truant.
+In fact truancy rates in many, perhaps most, inner-city schools, are comically high.

-2022-2023 data, the
+2022-2023 data shows the

 In Endrew F. v.
 Douglas County School District (2017) ruled that schools must provide educational services that are reasonably designed to enable students to make progress appropriate in light of their circumstances.
 But what counts as "reasonable design?"
 Suppose, for instance, a student is failing to make educational progress because his mother is a crack whore who is abusively neglectful and the absent father's identity is a multiple choice question?
 There are tens of thousands of kids facing similar situations in what passes for their home.
 And, of course, they are often among the kids who reject and disrupt the educational process.
 Is there any "reasonable design" possible for them, given available resources and a factory style setting?